FinDockLabs/GAD-contact-info-flow/README.md

 This is only meant to be a starter to get you going - feel free to customise this flow to meet the needs of your nonprofit with additional fields and actions.

-This repository also include a new custom field on the Contact, and a Metadata Type to help extract the house number / first line of the address.
+This repository also includes a new custom field on the Contact, and a Metadata Type to help extract the house number / first line of the address.
+You are welcome to use this field in other automations too.

 # Contributing